novomesk/qt-jpegxl-image-plugin/README.md

 ### 3. Build qt-jpegxl-image-plugin

 Make sure that the Qt 5 base development packages (`qt5base-dev` on Debian/Ubuntu) are installed.
+At least Qt 5.14 is required.

 Download and build:
 ```